FORMAT: Feature Film, 1 x 84’, DCI 4K Cinemascope Cropped. Please get in touch to request a viewing link.

-The film is in currently in final stages of post-production and will be presented at festivals around the world in summer 2019.
+The film is in currently being presented at festivals around the world.
 Please get in touch to request a viewing link.

 HIGHLIGHTS: The Sunday’s editing sessions with the director, discussing passionately on how to represent realistically the emotional world of an 18 years old.

 SYNOPSIS: The Dry Cleaner is a contemporary short spy film about the moral dilemma of agent recruitment.
 British Intelligence officer George Collins makes contact with Middle Eastern student Lydia, who at her university knows members of a revolutionary group called the FKA.
 George tries to persuade Lydia to work with him and provide information.
 Will Lydia spy on her friends in Britain or will she leave George out in the cold?